-Hounslow C v Kingston C, Thames Valley division X match played at the Royal British Legion, Hounslow on 28 October 2024
+Hounslow C v Kingston C, Thames Valley League division X match played at the Royal British Legion, Hounslow on 28 October 2024

 I intend to pass very quickly over this match.
 We lost 4-0 to a much higher-rated Hounslow team, and you may think anything I say constitutes sour grapes, but in fact the match was played in what we considered unsatisfactory conditions – a noisy bar area which was certainly not an appropriate environment for rated chess.